-Patient voice helps Providence Medical Group deliver care
+Patient panel helps Providence Medical Group deliver care

-Providence Medical Group has been holding important meetings with outside consultants for the last year, but these aren’t highly paid consultants.
-These consultants are actual patients and family members who volunteer their time to help PMG develop a patient and family centered care experience that makes a difference.
-They are members of the Providence Medical Group Patient and Family Advisory Council.
-Participation means sharing their own experiences and opinions about their medical care.
-By reviewing patient communications, clinic policies and procedures, education materials and websites, they are shaping the way Providence Medical Group delivers care and information to its patients.
+Providence Medical Group (PMG) has been holding important meetings with outside consultants for the last year, but these aren’t the highly-paid kind of consultants.
+These consultants volunteer their time to help PMG develop a patient-centered experience that makes a difference.
+They are members of the PMG Patient and Family Advisory Council.
+Participation means sharing their own experiences and opinions; reviewing communications such as clinic policies and procedures, education materials and websites; and shaping the way Providence Medical Group delivers care and information to its patients.

-“We represent real life experience,” says Jim Hutchins, a PMG patient and a council member.
-“I want to contribute to Providence’s work to create a medical home and the Providence goals to know their patients, care for them, and ease their way.”
+“We represent real life experience,” says Jim H., a PMG patient and a council member.
+“I want to contribute to Providence’s work to create a medical home and patients’ request to ‘Know me, care for me, and ease my way.’”

-Margie Turner joined the council because she wanted everyone to have the same good experiences she has had.
-“I really became excited about having a voice in on how health care should be delivered,” she says.
-“I am just an ordinary patient, but this council is allowing me to make a difference.”
+Margie T. joined the council because she wanted everyone to have the same good experiences she did.
+“I really became excited about having a voice on how health care should be delivered,” she said.
+“I am just an ordinary patient but this council will allow me to make a difference.”

-Ben LeBlanc, M.D., Providence Medical Group chief medical officer for ambulatory quality, agrees with that idea.
-“The advisory council is making accomplishing amazing things,” he says.
-“All of our providers need to be exposed to what the council is telling us, because it is transforming how we think about the care we provide.”
+Ben LeBlanc, PMG chief medical officer, agrees with that idea.
+“The advisory council is making amazing accomplishments,” he said.
+“We need to have all our providers be exposed to what they are telling us, because it is transforming how we think about the care we provide.”

 * * * * *

-Providence Medical Group solicits feedback from patients through an online patient panel.
-The panel members provide their input by taking online surveys about a variety of topics from the comfort of their homes.
-If you would like to join the online survey panel
+The marketing and communications department performs market research through an online patient panel.
+The panel provides their input by taking online surveys about a variety of topics from the comfort of your home.
+If you would like to join the panel, please email us.